Last Updated : Jan 30,2024

-Pasteurized honey is honey that has been heated in a pasteurization process.
+Pasteurized honey is honey that has undergone a pasteurization (heating) process.
 Pasteurization in honey reduces the moisture level, destroys yeast cells, and liquefies crystals in the honey.

-Strained honey is honey which has been passed through a mesh material to remove particulate material (pieces of wax, propolis, other defects) without removing pollen, minerals or valuable enzymes.
+Strained honey is honey which has been passed through a mesh material to remove particulate material (pieces of wax, propolis, etc.) without removing pollen, minerals or valuable enzymes.